What is a consumer credit contract?

 What is the Personal Property Securities Register (PPSR) used for?

-If you have a secured loan (see the previous questions) your details will be added to the Personal Property Securities Register (PPSR) along with details about the security items.
-The PPSR is an online register of all security interests (claims against property other than land).
+The Personal Property Securities Register (PPSR) is an online register of all security interests (claims against property other than land).
+If you have a secured loan (see the previous questions) your details will be added to the PPSR along with details about the security items.

-All items used as loan security should be listed on the Personal Property Securities Register.
-You can search the PPSR online by company or individual name, or, for some items, the identification number - for instance if you were buying a car you could search by the Vehicle Identification Number (VIN).
+All items used as loan security should be listed on the PPSR.
+You can search the PPSR online by company or individual name or, for some items, the identification number - for instance if you were buying a car you could search by the Vehicle Identification Number (VIN) - there is a cost involved.
 If you want more information on vehicles that have been used as loan security, see our section on buying and selling vehicles.

 Back to top

 How can I find out how much more is left to repay on my credit contract?

 The lender must provide, in writing, certain key information about your credit contract during the life of the contract.
 This is called "continuing disclosure".
 Generally it must be provided at least every six months, though for a revolving credit contract it should be at least every 45 working days.

 They must also provide disclosure at any time that the contract is altered, and when the borrower or guarantor asks for it.